niteshprajapati298/DevTinder/src/homework.md

 - next function and erros along with the res.send()
 - app.use("/route",rH , rH2, rH3, rH4, rH5)
 - write dummy auth middleware for all user routes except /user/login
+- what is middle wares
+- how express js basically handles requests behind the scenes
 - write a dummy auth middle for admin
 - difference between app.use and app.all
 - Error handling using app.use "/" , (err , req , res , next) => {}

+## Episode 6:-
+- Create a free cluster on mongo db official website (mognoDb atlas)
+- Install mongoose library
+- connect your application to the database "connection-url"/devTinder
+- call the connectDB function and connect to database before starting application on 7777....
+- Create a userSchema & userModel
+- signup API to add data to database
+- push some documents using API calls from postman
+- Error Handling